Here you go! Enjoy! Thank you for the encouragement!

 "As if we give a shit!" one of the men shouted out.
 His comment urged the others to give out remarks of their own.

 How can they say that?
 Katara thought angrily.
-Don't they see the innocent lives they have ruined?
+Don't they see the innocent lives they have destroyed?

 Their leader raised his hand and the men immediately quieted down after a few more curses.
 The middle-aged man smiled at them before he frowned at Zuko.